blox/blox/docs/deployment-ux.md

 > TODO: This entire section needs rework to take into account some changes to `MinHealthyPercent` handling.

-### Example 1: Steady State
+### Example 1: TerminateThenReplace; Steady State

-Let's consider a Daemon update with `MinHealthyPercent = 60`, which completes without:
+Let's consider a Daemon `Environment` update with `Method = TerminateThenReplace, MinHealthyPercent = 60`, which completes without:
 - any changes in cluster membership (i.e. no `ContainerInstance`s join or leave the cluster)
 - any `Task`s failing to start up
 - any existing `Task`s terminating abnormally